simpledimplejohn/robogersNeighborhood/README.md

 Describe: robogerize()
 Test: "It should return search the returned array and replace the number 3 with "Won't you be my neighbor" Expect(robogerize(5).toEqual([0, 1, 2, "Won't you be my neighbor?, 4, 5]);

+Describe: robogerize()
+Test: "It should return search the returned array and replace the number 2 with "Boop!"
+Expect(robogerize(5).toEqual([0, 1, "Boop!", "Won't you be my neighbor?, 4, 5]);

+Describe: robogerize()
+Test: "It should return search the returned array and replace the number 1 with "Beep!"
+Expect(robogerize(5).toEqual([0, "Beep!", "Boop!", "Won't you be my neighbor?, 4, 5]);